andygello555/json-dom/README.md

 Scripts can be written in native Go using function callbacks.
 Functions can only be added to the JOM using the `JsonPathSetter` and `SetAbsolutePaths` referrer functions available for `JsonMap`.
 Added functions must have the signature: `func(json_map.JsonMapInt)` for them to be called by `jom.Eval`/`jom.Run`.

+#### Incompatibility within JOMs containing multiple languages

+Due to the way the `json` object is serialised in script based supported languages Go native callbacks **cannot be used in a JOM that also contains script strings.** Support for this might be added but it is worth keeping in mind.<br/>

+The only way around this at the moment is to `Run` or `Eval` the hjson before marking it up with any native Go callbacks.

 #### Example

 If you had a `jom.JsonMap` containing the following JSON...